Lamprian/WordPress-Functionality-Customizations-and-Extensions/README.md

   2. Include clean, well-documented code for ease of understanding, maintenance, and collaboration.
   3. Provide a centralized location for managing all custom modifications and hooks.

+Functions

+1) regenerateThumbnails: Regenerates thumbnails for all images in the WordPress media library.

+    Checks if the image files exist.
+    Uses WordPress image processing functions to regenerate thumbnails.

+2) custom_admin_logo: Replaces the default WordPress admin logo with a custom logo.

+    Injects CSS into the admin panel.
+    Sets an image from the "images" folder of the active theme as the logo.